Stavanger Oilers

 Stavanger Ishockeyklubb, commonly referred to as the Stavanger Oilers, is a Norwegian professional ice hockey team based in Stavanger, Norway.
-They currently play in the Fjordkraftligaen, which is the top division in Norwegian ice hockey.
+They currently play in the EliteHockey Ligaen, which is the top division in Norwegian ice hockey.
 As of 2023, it is the only team in the league from western Norway.
 The Oilers play their home matches in DNB Arena.
+The team colours are black, white and yellow.